indrekots/indrekots.github.io/_posts/articles/2019-02-25-consumer-driven-contract-testing.md

 ## Consumer Driven Contract Testing with Pact

+Alice and Bob thought that it would be good if they could verify the API between Customer and Billing service with tests that are as cheap to maintain and fast to run as unit tests.
-Alice and Bob went to a conference learned about consumer driven contract testing (CDCT) and Pact.
+As luck would have it, they went to a conference and learned about consumer driven contract testing (CDCT) with Pact.
 [They were inspired](https://blog.daftcode.pl/hype-driven-development-3469fc2e9b22 "Hype Driven Development") and immediately started to dig into it more to understand whether it could be applied to their situation.

 Pact is a contract testing tool.
 Essentially, two services enter into contract on how to communicate with each other and Pact verifies whether both sides honor the agreement.
 In Pact terminology, the contract is referred to as a *pact*.